-Revenues from interest are recognized when earned.
+Revenues from interest are recognized when earned and recorded in other income.

 Contracts with multiple-element arrangements, such as those including both product sales and maintenance contracts, are accounted as separate units of accounting and are recognized as each element is earned based on the relative fair value of each element and only when there are no undelivered elements that are essential to the functionality of the delivered elements.